jatinkrmalik/FOSSConf-23-Keynote/0_SLIDE_DECK/slides.md

 ---

-> In practice, a balance between DRY and WET principles is often the best approach.
-Over-applying DRY can lead to premature abstraction, while too much WET can lead to a codebase that's hard to maintain and update.
+> In practice, a **balance** between DRY and WET principles is often the best approach.
+Over-applying DRY can lead to **premature abstraction**, while too much WET can lead to a codebase that's **hard to maintain** and update.

 ---